xandau/SIMS-AC-Project/README.md

 The backend provides an API and the main logic of the system.
 It connects to the two Databases, Redis and MSSQL.
 It communicated with the Angular-Webapp to provide the user with its features.
 The MSSQL database is crucial for the services otherwise the system can not meet the needs of the consumers.
 The NoSQL-Database is only crucial for login or refresh operation in other words for giving the user its access tokens.
 Both database are checked for connectivity with the use of a middleware.
 If one of them is not able to be conntacted a error message is printed.
 In this way the backend is prevented from crashing.

+When starting the docker container, a migrations and database are automatically created.
+Even the admin user is created after starting the WebApi container.
+To open the website open http://localhost:8082 in your browser.

+When creating a ticket an assigned person id field is required - the person id is the user id from the database.
+The created admin has an id of "1" so it can be used for testing.

 ## System requirements

 - **CPU**: 2 Kerne (depending on load)